Supply chain management

 In addition to requirements relating to general features and product-specific issues, Wärtsilä has clear expectations towards its suppliers in terms of compliance with relevant legislation, environmental, quality, and occupational health and safety management, and social performance.
 Suppliers must demonstrate their compliance with these requirements in order to receive approved supplier status.
 These requirements are also included in standard supply contracts.
 Wärtsilä monitors that suppliers comply with these requirements by using performance indicators and conducting various types of audits.

 Supplier assessment and selection

-Wärtsilä assesses and manages its key suppliers through its Supplier Management System.
-Wärtsilä regularly conducts supplier evaluations, which are divided into three categories: pre-assessment, auditing, and performance review.
-In the pre-assessment phase, Wärtsilä assesses potential new suppliers before the supplier relationship begins.
-Audits are conducted for new suppliers of critical components and for suppliers whose performance does not meet Wärtsilä's requirements.
-Performance reviews are carried out to identify and solve deviations from the requirements.
+Wärtsilä assesses and manages its suppliers through its Supplier Management System.
+Wärtsilä assesses potential new suppliers before the supplier relationship begins, in a pre-assessment phase.
+For suppliers of higher criticality and risk, in terms of management system, offered scope and geographical location, this phase is more advanced, including audits for the most critical ones.
+Audits are also conducted for existing suppliers whose performance does not meet Wärtsilä's requirements.
+In addition, performance reviews are carried out to identify and solve issue-specific deviations from the Wärtsilä’s supplier requirements.

 As part of the supplier evaluation, Wärtsilä conducts a rating based upon Wärtsilä's supplier requirements.
 This rating is a result of an assessment of various information sources, such as pre-assessment questionnaires, dialogue with suppliers, and conducted audits.
 Based on this rating, the suppliers receive a status: approved, approved with remarks, or banned.
 The rating is reviewed regularly, as are the results of conducted audits.